 One of the most fundamental concepts that you need to learn in chemistry is how to write a chemical equation.
 Chemical equations are used whenever a compound is formed or decomposed.
 This is why learning how to write them is so crucial since most of chemistry is based around the formation and decomposition of matter.

 Insert the correct symbols to replace the words for your product and reactants.
-For our example it would look like this: \nH2 + O2 = H20.
+The example would look like this: H2 + O2 = H20.

 Balance your equations.
 With the water example, the equation is unbalanced.
 You must make sure that each side of the equation has equal amounts of atoms as well as the same total charge.
 To balance the equation you would need to place the correct coefficients in front of the symbols.
 The example would look like this: 2 H2 + O2 = 2 H2O.
 Now both sides of the equations are balanced.